HolyCorn-Software/html-hc/html-hc-changes.md

 .

-Fixed minor bug with multi-flex-form.
+Improved pluralWigetProperty, with respect to handling of onchange callbacks.

-Improved customization features of the watch-to-css utility.
+Improved design of checkbox widget.

-Made animations for action-button more natural.

-Fixed UI bug with flex-reveal widget.

-Improved popup-form widget.
+Improved UX and design of wide-slider widget.

-Improved search-input widget's value attribute.